jmngandu/jmngandu/README.md

 # 💫 About Me:

 🔭 I'm currently contributing to ReactJS projects.
 Excited to be part of the React community! 💻🚀<br>👯 I’m looking to collaborate on web development and mobile app development!
 Let's create something awesome together! 🌐📱<br>🌱 I'm working on developing some cool native apps using React Native! 📱💻<br>💬 Ask me about open source!
-Let's discuss the power of collaboration and contribution. 🌟<br>⚡ Fun fact: Music
+Let's discuss the power of collaboration and contribution. 🌟<br>⚡ Fun fact: Music and coding in motion! 🎶💻 The harmony of beats and algorithms!

 # checkout my badges :